 Am I obligated to complete the process?

-The RCIA process is considered your personal spiritual journey.
+The OCIA process is considered your personal spiritual journey.
 The

 to initiation, you chose to no longer participate in the process, then your

 decision will be respected, and you will have no further obligation.